-Venezuela’s Guaido calls supporters to gather in the midst of a pandemic
+Venezuela’s Guaidó calls supporters to gather in the midst of a pandemic

 But the limited turnout was another sign of the challenges confronting Guaidó.
 The 37-year-old lawmaker emerged last year as a unifying figure seen as giving Venezuela’s long-fractious opposition its best chance of ousting the socialist government established by Maduro’s predecessor, the late Hugo Chávez.
 But a succession of mass protests, an abortive attempt to rally the military to the opposition and inconclusive talks with the government last year yielded little apparent progress.

-Now the opposition is fracturing again, divided over Guaido’s tactics and the question of whether to participate in government-run elections in December.
+Now the opposition is fracturing again, divided over Guaidó’s tactics and the question of whether to participate in government-run elections in December.

-“There is a disconnect between the political class and the people,” two time-presidential candidate Henrique Capriles said in a live stream on social media last week.
+“There is a disconnect between the political class and the people,” two-time presidential candidate Henrique Capriles said in a live stream on social media last week.
 In a break with Guaidó, Capriles said he would support candidates in the elections.

-Guaidó this week announced an agreement to boycott the elections, a deal to cooperate with the United States against narcotrafficking and the rallies Thursday to support health care workers.
+Guaidó this week announced an agreement to boycott the elections, a deal to cooperate with the United States against drug trafficking, and the rallies Thursday to support health-care workers.

 Venezuela has confirmed more than 56,000 cases and 450 deaths, both believed to be undercounts.
-The opposition and some local nongovernmental organizations say at least 140 health care workers have died with covid-19.
+The opposition and some local nongovernmental organizations say at least 140 health-care workers have died of covid-19.
 “Let’s recognize in the streets the work of our heroes,” Guaidó tweeted.

 But the idea of encouraging people to gather in the midst of a pandemic drew criticism even from some of his allies.
 He clarified: “It is not a march, because obviously today we must protect the security of Venezuelans.”

 Still, few Venezuelans answered the call.
 Guaidó appeared at a tribute to the Venezuelan Medical Federation in Caracas.
-He spoke of the difficulty health care workers face in a country with acute shortages of medical supplies and medicines, and where humanitarian aid has been politicized.
+He spoke of the difficulty health-care workers face in a country with acute shortages of medical supplies and medicines, and where humanitarian aid has been politicized.

 Maduro has helped to aggravate divisions in the opposition by appearing to soften his authoritarian rule.
 In recent weeks, he has pardoned more than 100 opposition politicians, releasing several from prison and allowing others to emerge from hiding.
 His foreign minister, Jorge Arreaza, has invited the European Union to send observers to monitor the December elections.